andyholmes/flatter/README.md

 corresponding to the `--repo` command-line option.

 ## Containers
-> Feel free to open pull request for additional runtimes
+> Feel free to open a pull request for additional runtimes

 Flatter provides containers with pre-installed runtimes for several platforms, built from the base [`Dockerfile`](Dockerfile):